spack/spack/lib/spack/docs/tutorial_packaging.rst

 that it walks.
 Let's add a variant to allow users to set this when they build in Spack.

-To do this, we'll add a variant to our package, as per the following (see ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/5.package.py``):
+To do this, we'll add a variant to our package, per the following (see ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/5.package.py``):

 .. literalinclude:: tutorial/examples/5.package.py
    :lines: 25-
    :language: python

-We've added the variant ``stackstart``, and given it a default value of ``0``.
-If we install now we can see the stackstart variant added to the configure line (output truncated for length):
+We've added the variant ``stackstart`` and given it a default value of ``0``.
+If we install now, we can see the stackstart variant added to the configure line (with output truncated for length):

 .. code-block:: console